PoisotLab/ms_metaweb_perspectives/README.md

 ## Ecological networks are good candidates for embedding

-Indeed, food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions [@Braga2021Phylogenetic;
+Food webs are inherently low-dimensional objects, and can be adequately represented with less than ten dimensions [@Braga2021Phylogenetic;
 @Eklof2013Dimensionality; @Braga2019Spatial].
 Simulation results by
-@Botella2022Appraisal suggests that there is no dominant method to identify architectural similarities between networks: multiple approaches need to be tested and compared to the network descriptor of interest on a problem-specific basis.
+@Botella2022Appraisal suggested that there is no dominant method to identify architectural similarities between networks: multiple approaches need to be tested and compared to the network descriptor of interest on a problem-specific basis.
 This matches previous results on graph embedding, wherein different